mattvonrocketstein/smashlib/README.rst

 Installation and Prerequisites
 ==============================

-SmaSh works well with python 2.6, and 2.7 and possibly earlier.
-SmaSh is compatible with python3 only insofar as IPython is.
+SmaSh works well with python 2.7 and possibly earlier.
 You will need virtualenv installed at the system level ( in debian-based distros, use **apt-get install python-virtualenv**), but anything else that is required should be installed automatically by the following steps.

   To install, clone this repository::

     $ mkdir ~/code; cd ~/code
-    $ git clone git://github.com/mattvonrocketstein/smash.git
+    $ git clone git://github.com/mattvonrocketstein/smashlib.git

   Install it (development mode obligatory for now, since SmaSh is beta)::